 Ceiling fans are an ideal way to enhance the value, comfort and beauty of your home.
 They are a great source of overhead ambient lighting, but they also help you save energy—and, in turn, money on your energy bills!
 There are more styles of ceiling fan available than ever before, meaning you're sure to find one that perfectly matches your style preferences and the look of your room.

 This buying guide will help you understand what to look for and consider when purchasing a ceiling fan.
+It's an important decision to make, especially since people usually buy ceiling fans with the intent of keeping them for about a decade.
 If you have questions or need more help, feel free to contact us or give us a call at 1-866-688-3562.

 Ceiling fans are mainly divided by whether they can be used indoors or outdoors, although there is also an innovative new style that combines the style of chandeliers with the functionality of ceiling fans.

-Indoor: Ceiling fans for indoor use run the gamut of décor styles, sizes and amounts of blades.
-Whether you need to outfit a tiny room or a sizeable space, there’s an indoor ceiling fan to meet your needs.
-There’s also an indoor ceiling fan to fit your décor style—traditional, modern and even ones with a tropical flair, plus finishes including nickel, wood, bronze, chrome and black.
+Indoor: Ceiling fans for indoor use run the gamut of decor styles, sizes and amounts of blades.
+Whether you need to outfit a tiny room or a sizable space, there's an indoor ceiling fan to meet your needs.
+There's also an indoor ceiling fan to fit your decor style—traditional, modern and even ones with a tropical flair, plus finishes including nickel, wood, bronze, chrome and black.

 Outdoor: Outdoor ceiling fans are made with more durable materials and can withstand the elements.
 There are 2 types of outdoor ceiling fan.
 Damp is suitable for use in covered areas like porches and patios.
 Wet is the type that can be exposed directly to rain, making it good for use in gazebos or pergolas.